VFA-103: 2010s

 VFA-103 and the rest of CVW-7 embarked on board USS Dwight D. Eisenhower on 2 January 2010 for a six-month deployment in support of 5th and 6th Fleet operations.
 On 27 July 2010, the squadron returned home to NAS Oceana after completion of their latest deployment.

 After a successful maintenance and workup cycle, VFA-103 embarked with CVW-7 on board USS Dwight D. Eisenhower on 22 June 2012 for a scheduled nine-month deployment in the 5th Fleet Area of Operations.
 However, due to changes in operational requirements, VFA-103, CVW-7 and Dwight D. Eisenhower returned to NAS Oceana on 21 December 2012, to perform maintenance in preparation of returning to sea shortly thereafter.
 VFA-103 returned to sea on 21 February 2013 after the short turnaround, and along with the rest of CVW-7 and Carrier Strike Group Eight, supported operations in the 5th Fleet Area of Operations.
 After a combined eleven months at sea in support of Operation Enduring Freedom and Persian Gulf presence operations, the squadron returned to NAS Oceana on 3 July 2013.

 In honor of the Jolly Rogers' 70th anniversary, the squadron undertook a redesign of the recognizable skull and crossbones insignia, choosing to feature the original VF-17 patches, colors, and tail fin.

 The Jolly Rogers' F/A-18Fs were seen launching from USS Harry Truman in June 2016 participating in Operation Inherent Resolve, striking Daesh targets in Iraq and Syria, with multiple aircraft exhibiting signs of heavy combat, with a number of front fuselages being covered with bomb silhouettes representing munitions being dropped in combat air strikes.

 A fictional version of the squadron, the "Jolly Wrenches", appeared in the Disney aviation film Planes, using the same livery, but the skull and crossbones are replaced by a piston-head and wrenches.

 2020s

-Since 2023, VFA-103 has acquired some F/A-18E Super Hornet single seater jets in its squadron as well.

-In 2024, the Navy Midshipmen football Team revealed uniforms inspired by the Jolly Rogers will be worn during the annual Army-Navy Game.
+In 2024, the Navy Midshipmen football Team revealed uniforms inspired by the Jolly Rogers will be worn during the annual Army–Navy Game.

+Since 2023, the squadron currently flies a mix of two-seat F/A-18F Super Hornets and single-seat F/A-18E Super Hornets.
+The skull-and-crossbone design on the E model aircraft's tails sport an eye patch to denote that it's a single-seat jet.

+In late April 2026, VFA-103, as part of CVW 7 onboard the George H. W. Bush entered the CENTCOM AOR.
+VFA-103’s F/A-18Fs and Es began combat operations against Iran and undertook naval blockade sorties within Operation Epic Fury.